verifiablesoftware/vsw/docs/vsw-DID-v1.0.md

 above procedure can be implemented by first DID resolution (locating the DID Document), then parse the DID Document to locate the field which contains the list of patches.

-## LATEST
+### LATEST
 This above design also supports other naming of versions, e.g. LATEST can also be expressed with DID URL path.
 LATEST is defined as the last patch in the DID Document's patch list.
+The concept of LATEST is fined to the current minor or major release that the DID identifies.
+In other words, it does not go up to a parent (see below).

-### Predecessor and Parent
+### Predecessor, Successor and Parent
-A user (consumer of software) who knows the DID of HappyBird 1.1.0 may want to find out information about its predecessor HappyBird 1.0.0.
+A user (consumer of software) who knows the DID of HappyBird 1.1 may want to find out information about its predecessor HappyBird 1.0.
 [SemVer](https://semver.org) defines predecessor ordering.
+Similarly, one may want to know the successor version of the software identified by the DID, which is HappyBird 1.2.

 **vsw** also defines superset (**parent**) relationship.
 For example, HappyBird 1.1.0's **parent** is *HappyBird 1*, whose **parent** is in turn *HappyBird*.